Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 The tools process *csolution project files* (in YAML format) and *software packs* (in [Open-CMSIS-Pack](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/index.html) format) to generate independent projects which may be a part of a more complex application.

-> **Notes:**
->
+!!!
+Notes
-> - This documentation uses the filename extension `*.yml`, but the extension `*.yaml` is also supported.
+    - This documentation uses the filename extension `*.yml`, but the extension `*.yaml` is also supported.
-> - The term *CMSIS solution* refers to an application project that is specified with *csolution project files*.
+    - The term *CMSIS solution* refers to an application project that is specified with *csolution project files*.
-> - *Software packs* describe software components in Open-CMSIS-Pack format that can contain middleware, drivers, board support, or device support. *Software packs* also provide documentation, examples, and reusable software layers.
+    - *Software packs* describe software components in Open-CMSIS-Pack format that can contain middleware, drivers, board support, or device support. *Software packs* also provide documentation, examples, and reusable software layers.

 The overall features are: